Jantjem/lerenprogrammeren/log.md

 it doesn't matter if we wrap a string in double quotes or single quotes, it is still a string (in a later course we'll learn a slight distinction between the two). we are able to differentiate the string "42" from the number 42 because the p method will actually print out the quotes that wrap the string data.
 Very cool!

+# String
+puts "string".length prints the numbers of characters in a string (a space is a character too)